umdenes100/rpi-camera-server/README.md

 Look at the top for GST_HOST = "10.112.9.33"
 Please set X.X.X.X to the Internal IP of the VM that you want to send the stream to.
 Check the WiFi Registration Tracker for this number.

-Press ctrl+x then y to save your changes.
+Press ctrl+x then y, then ENTER to save your changes.

 Last thing before we run the stream is we are going to setup a tmux session so that the stream can be checked on via an SSH connection.
 ```console